yuxi-liu-wired/cheela/src/starquake/quake3.md

 "Our next report is from Lieutenant Staring-Sensor, Egg Resources Monitor," said Admiral Hohmann-Transfer.

 "According to Doctor of Crustallogy Shear-Wave, our expert on crustquakes, what happened on Egg was _not_ a crustquake, but a much more severely damaging phenomenon called a 'starquake' by the humans.
-Such a thing occurs only rarely-even at human timescales&mdash;so we never expected it to happen to Egg.
+Such a thing occurs only rarely-even at human timescales---so we never expected it to happen to Egg.
 During a starquake, if the ground movement doesn't kill you, the electromagnetic heating will, and for those still left alive, the gamma-ray radiation levels are lethal."

 Staring-Sensor moved his tread, and a map appeared on everyone's screen.